hefeleal/whatsappStatistics/README.md

                             print a ranking of users who sent the most media messages
       -dmr, --deleted-messages_ranking
-                            prints a ranking of users who sent the most deleted messages
+                            print a ranking of users who sent the most deleted messages
       -mt, --messages-by-time
                             print how many messages were sent during each hour of